top of page

 • Get creative with leftovers: Leftover ingredients can be transformed into delicious and nutritious new meals.
 Utilize recipe inspiration online or get creative in the kitchen to avoid food waste.

-• Compost food scraps: Food scraps that wouldn't be used for human consumption can be composted.
-This not only reduces landfill waste but also creates nutrient-rich compost for your garden.
+• Compost food scraps: Food not used for human consumption can be composted.
+This reduces landfill waste and creates nutrient-rich compost for your garden.

 Together, We Can Make a Difference

 Quit Plastic applauds the Dawoodi Bohra community for their exemplary initiative.
-Their dedication to achieving zero food waste serves as a powerful inspiration for communities and individuals worldwide.
-By adopting a culture of mindful consumption, implementing smart practices, and fostering a spirit of sharing, we can collectively combat food waste and ensure a more sustainable future.
-Let's embrace the Dawoodi Bohra model, not only in religious gatherings but in our daily lives, and work towards a world where food is valued and shared, not wasted.
+Their dedication to achieving zero food waste is a powerful inspiration for communities and individuals worldwide.
+By adopting a culture of mindful consumption, implementing innovative practices, and fostering a spirit of sharing, we can collectively combat food waste and ensure a more sustainable future.
+Let's embrace the Dawoodi Bohra model in religious gatherings and daily and work towards a world where food is valued and shared, not wasted.

 Quit Plastic: Fighting Food Waste, One Bite at a Time